-A new proposal in Congress aims to auction 600 megahertz of federal spectrum, building on prior spectrum policy initiatives.
+In May 13, 2025 there was a new proposal in Congress that aims to auction 600 megahertz of federal spectrum, building on prior spectrum policy initiatives.
 The plan is for the FCC to auction at least 200 MHz of spectrum within three years of enactment of the law and auction the rest within six years.
 The legislation, structured through reconciliation, excludes key frequency ranges - specifically 3.1 - 3.45 GHz and 5.925 - 7.125 GHz - due to national security and federal agency use.

 These bands are not idle.
 According to a September 2023 report, the Pentagon heavily utilizes the 3.1 - 3.45 GHz range for radars, weapons systems, satellite communications, and navigation operations.
-Additionally, there are plans for DoD to likely use this band for the Golden Dome missile defense system that Trump ordered back in January, according to Fierce.
+Additionally, there are plans for DoD to likely use this band for the Golden Dome missile defense system that Trump ordered back in January.

 Similarly, the 6 GHz range (5.925–7.125 GHz) supports key applications governed under FCC Part 101 and is widely used for fixed wireless backhaul and public safety communications.
 See more on the 6 GHz band here.